 color="black",

-ggarrange(pct_functional, pct_nonfunctional,pct_handpump, pct_usagehigh, pct_usagelow, pct_rural,
+fill="light blue")ggarrange(pct_functional, pct_nonfunctional,pct_handpump, pct_usagehigh, pct_usagelow, pct_rural,

 ncol = 3,